 It was discovered over a decade ago that those with chronic fatigue syndrome also appear to have extremely low levels of NK cell activity.
 In one 2010 study entitled "Biomarkers in chronic fatigue syndrome: evaluation of natural killer cell function", evidence demonstrated that people with chronic fatigue syndrome have decreased function and abnormal activation of NK cells.
 As we mentioned, shiitake mushroom induces the production of interferon, which can encourage NK cell activity.

-Although many of the popular edible mushrooms are not recommended for those with candida overgrowth, shiitake and other medicinal varieties do not encourage the development of fungal yeast strains, but in fact help to reestablish beneficial microflora through building immune response.
+Although many of the popular edible mushrooms are not recommended for those with candida overgrowth, shiitake and other medicinal varieties do not encourage the development of fungal yeast strains, but in fact, help to reestablish beneficial microflora through supporting healthy immune responses.

 Various other scientific investigations indicate that these effects can be achieved by consuming either dried concentrations, extracts or whole shiitake mushroom (caps and stems).
 All variations are claimed to deliver therapeutic amounts of eritadenine to greater or lesser degrees depending on how they are prepared.
 (Source)